isomerpages/mse-sggreenplan/_take-action/1-what-businesses-can-do.md

 Sustainability will be a key competitive advantage for us, and present new growth opportunities, as we develop our Green Economy.

-#### Ministry of Sustainability and the Environment Schemes
+#### Adopt Environmentally Friendly Habits
 Environmentally-friendly actions can start small.
-Here’s how consistently reducing the amount of energy, water, and paper our businesses use can make a huge difference.
+Consistently reducing the amount of energy, water, and paper our businesses use can make a huge difference.
 <a href="https://www.mse.gov.sg/take-action/organisations/" class="front-page-cta bp-sec-button margin--top padding--bottom" target="_blank">
 	<span>LEARN MORE</span>
 	<i class="sgds-icon sgds-icon-arrow-right is-size-4" aria-hidden="true"></i>